 The Opal-Card for Sydney Public Transport

 In June this year, I tried out the Opal Card for Sydney.
 The Opal Card is the only one in Australia to be free.
 You can get it at the airport, train stations or any newsagent shop at zero cost.
 You can add money and top it up like all other cards.
+You can also use a contactless credit/debit card or linked Apple Pay or Google Pay devices.
+The contactless is very useful if you have a card that doesn’t have international exchange fees.
 The card can be used on the entire metropolitan transport network, with tag-on tag-off as usual.

 The Myki Card – Melbourne Public Transport

 The Miky Card was the first card I purchased in Melbourne.
-As I stayed with friends in the Melbourne eastern suburbia, I needed a transport card to save money on travelling around.
-The Myki Card is very popular among the locals and travellers alike.
+As I stayed with friends in Melbourne, eastern suburbia, I needed a transport card to save money on travelling around.
+The Myki Card is very popular among locals and travellers alike.
 After purchasing it for 10 Dollars, you can top it up everywhere.
+You can use the digital mobile version on Android/Google Pay.

 You can do the Myki Recharge at the Top-Up machines, but if you want, you can activate the online top-up too.
 However, the automated top-up doesn’t bring any bonus nor discounted transport fares.